winstonchen-code/winstonchen-code/README.md

 ![Black Technology LinkedIn Banner](https://user-images.githubusercontent.com/72679784/116313435-c00fa980-a77b-11eb-8aaa-d8d79dde7b89.png)

-I'm a full-stack web developer, experienced in React.js and Ruby on Rails, with a background in dentistry.
+I am a Full-Stack Developer, experienced in React and Ruby on Rails, with a background in dentistry/education.
+I am always looking for innovative and unique approaches to both technical and design problems.

-As a former dental student who has worked in numerous private practices and a start-up, I forged critical values in work ethic, adaptability, and team-building.
+As a former dental assistant who has worked in numerous private practices and as an educator for a start-up, I forged critical values in work ethic, adaptability, and team-building.
 I am driven by the prospect of not only diversifying tech, but by using tech for the greater good.

 When I'm not coding, I enjoy going on long runs, flying my drone, and exploring new places with my dog, Koda.